Perspectives Climate Group

 overview

 The International Initiative for Development of Article 6 Methodology Tools (II-AMT) is an international expert-led process to enable the alignment of existing baseline and monitoring methodologies with rules and principles for collaboration under Article 6 of the Paris Agreement.
-Experts from all continents are bringing different perspectives from their knowledge of climate policies and practices in key regions combined with long-standing expertise in methodologies.
+Experts from all continents bring different perspectives from their knowledge of climate policies and practices in key regions combined with long-standing expertise in methodologies.
 The group of experts is developing so-called ‘Article 6 methodology tools’ based on Article 6 requirements.
 The tools can be added to existing methodologies in a modular fashion.
 In this way, the initiative aims to contribute to the rapid implementation of market-based cooperation under Article 6 as methodologies would not need to be developed “from scratch”.

 After a conceptualisation and development phase, the initiative is currently in its piloting phase.
 During the piloting phase, our experts will test the developed Article 6 methodology tools, an additionality determination, baseline setting and MRV tool, in practice.
-The practice test with real carbon market activities that strive for alignment with the Article 6 methodology requirements shall provide new insights in the applicability of the tools and potential adjustment needs.
-The piloting phase started mid-2023 and will run until November 2024.
+The practice test with real carbon market activities that strive for alignment with the Article 6 methodology requirements shall provide new insights into the applicability of the tools and potential adjustment needs.
+The piloting phase started in mid-2023 and will run until November 2024.

 BACKGROUND & RATIONALE